caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

 >```
 >192.168.170.251

-Lab 3 - Which are the first four open TCP ports?
+Lab 3 - Connect via RDP to the Windows 11 client from Walk Through Exercises VM Group 1 and perform TCP port discovery against the Windows DC machine ending with the octet '151' (ex: 192.168.51.151).
+Which are the first four open TCP ports?
+List the ports separated by commas.
 >``` shell
 ># Connecting to the Windows 11 client
 >kali@kali:~$ xfreerdp3 /u:student /p:lab /v:192.168.170.152